 2. Winter feeding can be the lifesaving factor in getting your hive through the winter.
 Since winter is cold, traditional entrance feeders and top feeders will freeze.
 That's why we invented the Winter-Bee-Kind.
 This is a piece of equipment that is placed on top of the cluster, providing top insulation to reduce excessive condensation and sugar, pollen and honey-b-healthy as well as an upper vent.

-3. Keep colonies healthy all year.
+3. Keep colonies healthy throughout the year.
 Regular inspections will help the beekeeper take the necessary steps to strengthen a hive.
 Sometimes maybe the hive just needs fed protein added to their sugar water.
 Maybe the colony is too crowded and needs frames managed to reduce a potential swarm.
 Maybe the queen needs replaced so that the colony can grow and build up.
 Strong colonies fight off most problems.
 As a new beekeeper, you may not know these early warning signs.

 Remember, not all colony deaths are preventable.
 Sometimes it is beyond our control.
 Bees are in the animal kingdom and they die from viruses, diseases and environmental issues that we have little control over.
 We have to do our part, though, to eliminate as many potential threats to our honey bees.